skip to main content

 Cons

-I’ve tried many travel strollers over the last decade, and the Joolz Aer+ is the one I come back to again and again.
-Parents in our Best Baby Product survey highlighted the Aer+ as “lightweight and smooth” and repeatedly called out its compact fold and incredible maneuverability.
+Of the many travel strollers I've tried over the last decade, the Joolz Aer+ is the one I come back to again and again.
+Parents in our favorite products survey highlighted the Aer+ as “lightweight and smooth” and "the perfect blend of function and design," repeatedly calling out its compact fold and incredible maneuverability.
 And Babylist team member and mom of three Amanda pegged it as her all-time favorite travel stroller.

-“I’ve brought it on several trips and it’s great quality and extremely light.
+“I’ve brought it on several trips, and it’s great quality and extremely light.
 It fits in the overhead compartment, which makes it great for going through the airport.
-It is easy to push/handle and you can push it with one hand,” she told us.
+It is easy to push and handle, and you can push it with one hand,” she told us.

-The Aer+ is newborn-friendly and compatible with Nuna and Clek car seats (adapters sold separately), so it works if you want to use it from day one.
+The Aer+ is newborn-friendly with the addition of the Aer+ Bassinet Cot or with Nuna, Clek, Maxi-Cosi or Cybex car seats (adapters sold separately), so it works if you want to use it from day one.
 The stroller folds small enough to sling over your shoulder—there’s a carry strap built right in—and tote up and down stairs, on public transportation or anywhere else you need to go.
 It also comes with a travel bag.

-The stroller’s biggest con is the basket size, which is small, but it’s still large enough to fit an average-sized diaper bag.
+The stroller’s biggest con, other than price, is the basket size, which is small but still large enough to fit an average-sized diaper bag.
 You’ll also need to purchase the footrest separately if you want one, which is frustrating for a stroller at this price point.

 Additional Specs